Definition of a Preposition

 - The teacher admits the student into the class.

-- My friends asked me to admit into the place.
+- My friends intend to admit into the party.

 12. Adapt to